Graybar Electric Company, Inc., strives to conduct its business in strict conformity with all applicable laws and the highest ethical standards.

 6.2.
-The Foreign Corrupt Practices Act requires the Company to maintain books, records, and accounting controls designed to accurately reflect financial transactions as they occur and prohibits the Company and its employees from making payments directly or indirectly to officials of foreign Governments for the purpose of influencing such Governments in obtaining or retaining business.
-The Sarbanes-Oxley Act of 2002 imposes additional, far-reaching requirements on the Company and its employees with respect to the adequacy and accuracy of the Company’s financial systems and controls and the manner in which the Company conducts its internal and external affairs.
+The Foreign Corrupt Practices Act (described more fully in G. I. 45) requires the Company to maintain books, records, and accounting controls designed to accurately reflect financial transactions as they occur and prohibits the Company and its employees from making payments directly or indirectly to officials of foreign Governments for the purpose of influencing such Governments in obtaining or retaining business.
+The Sarbanes-Oxley Act of 2002 imposes additional, far-reaching requirements on the Company and its employees with respect to the adequacy and accuracy of the Company's financial systems and controls and the manner in which the Company conducts its internal and external affairs.
 Violations of either Act can subject the Company to heavy fines and individuals to fines and imprisonment.

 6.3.
 The Company's system of accounting records and controls has historically been reviewed by outside public accounting firms and will continue to be so in the future.
 Nevertheless, the integrity of these systems is dependent on the accuracy of initial entries made by Company employees.
 Accordingly, all reports, entries, or other communications, including those which form the basis for preparation of accounting records, shall completely, accurately, and honestly reflect transactions as they have occurred.

 6.4.
 No employee shall engage in the practice of making improper payments to any person or organization for the purpose of obtaining or retaining business or for any other inappropriate purpose in violation of any Applicable Law.
 Specifically, this means that: